navpil/navpil.github.io/art/power-cult-eng.md

 Yezhov (Ежов - one of the main conductor of Red Terror in 1930s) is said to have shouted "Glory to Stalin!" when he was shot on Stalin's orders.
 A Russian will love his native Russia, even if she mutilates and robs him.
-And if russia mutilates and robs others, then this is especially not a problem.
+And if Russia mutilates and robs others, then this is especially not a problem.
 She is "freak, but we like her".

-As russian say themselves:
+As Russian say themselves:

 > It is easy to love a mother if she is clean and sober.
 > But true love is when you love her drunk, naked, lying in a ditch.

-This is a quote from Surkov (Сурков), one of the prominent russian politicians, who was responsible for introducing "Russian world" in geopolitics.
+This is a quote from Surkov (Сурков), one of the prominent Russian politicians, who was responsible for introducing "Russian world" in geopolitics.

 > It is in each of us.
 > When I was very young, I remember sitting in the yard at school, the men smoke, they talk.